STOCKS NEWS EUROPE-UK small caps close up 0.1 pct

-The FTSE Small Cap index closes up 0.1 percent, outperforming modest falls by the FTSE 100 index, down 0.1 percent, while the FTSE 250 index sheds 0.4 percent.
+The FTSE Small Cap index closes 0.1 percent higher, bucking hefty falls by the FTSE 100 index, down 1.0 percent, and the FTSE 250 index 0.9 percent lower.

-Powerflute gains 11.8 percent as the London-listed Finnish packaging and paper group accompanies full-year results with plans for a one for ten share consolidation, and a share repurchase programme of up to 25 million shares, representing 8.6 percent of its issued share capital.
+Fortune Oil adds 2.4 percent as the China-focused explorer reports its maiden Joint Ore Reserves Committee Mineral Resource Statement for its Hrazdan Iron Ore Project in Armenia, which the company says represents a significant milestone in progressing the development and realising the value of the project.

-TT Electronics sheds 8.2 percent as the electronic components group posts in-line full-year results but says it expects the wider economic uncertainty to hurt demand at its key electronics components unit in the first half of 2012.
+Daisy Group falls 3.3 percent after saying it is buying Worldwide Group Holdings for an initial 28 million pounds in a deal that will add audio-conferencing to its telecoms offer for business customers.

 Reuters messaging rm://david.brett.thomsonreuters.com@reuters.net